okh1/jumpworld/README.md

 # jumpworld
-QLearning agent that learns to jump obstacles - with a table or a NN.
-Written in Javascript.
+QLearning agent that learns to jump obstacles - with a table, a Neural Network or a BST.
+Written in Typescript.

 [Try it LIVE](http://jumpworld.neocities.org/)